harvardinformatics/python-intensive/Python-Part2.md

 This allows programmers to document their code in fine detail, section-by-section or even line-by-line.
 A good rule of thumb is to write a comment for every chunk of code that does something specific, or if it is not obvious why you had to write code that way.
 These comments will primarily benefit yourself for when you go back to your code and ask yourself, "Why did I do it this way?".
 It is also good practice to have comments exist on their own line rather than in-line with your code.

-## Day 2 review
+## Part 2 review

-We covered a lot of ground today.
+We covered a lot of ground in Part 2.
 Since we learned about `for` loops, we needed to learn about all the **iterables** in Python so that we know everything we can loop over.

 *   **Iterables** are data structures that are collections of individual elements that can be looped over with `for`.
 *   **Lists** are mixed collections of any type of data.
 They are **indexed** and **mutable**.